openbmc/openpower-libhei/README.md

 Integration
 -----------

-This library is intended to be integrated into containing user applications as a set of source files (either imported, or as a git subtree/submodule).
+This library can be integrated into a user application's source (either imported, or as a git subtree/submodule) or built as static library.

-Details TBD.

 User Application Requirements and APIs
 --------------------------------------

- * The method to access hardware register data will vary per user application.
+ * The process to access hardware register data will vary per user application.
-   Therefore, this library will declare the hardware access [user APIs][], but each containing user application must implement the APIs for their own environment.
+   Therefore, this library will declare the hardware access [user APIs][], but each user application must implement the APIs for their own environment.
  * This library will not contain data regarding hardware specific information.
    Instead, that information will be provided by the user application in the form of the [Chip Data Files][].
  * Tracing, or logging, methods will vary per user application.
-Specifically, FSP and Hostboot firmware utilize specialized macros as a mechanism to save code image space.
-Therefore, the user application will need to provide a specific header file that defines these macros.
-Details are in the [common includes header][].
- * Methods to assert programming bugs will vary per user application.
-Therefore, much like tracing, the user application will need to provide a specific header file that defines macros for assertion.
-Details are included in the [common includes header][].
+Therefore, this library will declare the tracing/logging [user APIs][], but each user application must implement the APIs for their own environment.

 Environment configuration
 -------------------------